List of Twilight characters: The Volturi

 The vampire coven known as the Volturi live in Volterra, Tuscany (Italy), which they have secretly controlled since the time of the Etruscans.
 They are regarded as "royalty" by other vampires because they have lived for well over 3000 years and ensure that vampires remain a secret from humans.
 They often send emissaries or enforcers from Volterra to prevent overzealous covens and renegade vampires from exposing their kind.
 They are guarded by several powerful vampires who have been recruited for their powers and skills.
 Carlisle once stayed with the coven as a guest, but left due to his desire to avoid harming humans and established his own coven in the United States.
 At the end of New Moon, the Volturi discover that Bella, a human, has learned that vampires exist and demand that she become a vampire or else be killed.
 In Eclipse, they arrive in Forks under the pretense of eliminating Victoria and her newborn army for violating Volturi law; their true intentions, however, were to allow Victoria's army to destroy the Cullen clan, whom Aro envies for its large size and for its members' supernatural talents.
-In Breaking Dawn, the vampire Irina goes to the Volturi and informs them that the Cullens have created an immortal child.
-The Volturi travel to Forks to destroy Renesmee and the Cullens, but leave when they are outnumbered by the group gathered there.
+In Breaking Dawn, the vampire Irina goes to the Volturi and informs them that the Cullens have created what she believes to be an immortal child.
+The Volturi travel to Forks to destroy Renesmee and the Cullens, but leave when Aro not only sees the vision of his covens fate but meets another human with vampire traits of 150 years of age.
 It is noted at the end of the novel that the Volturi may one day attempt to destroy the Cullen family again.